camunda/camunda-docs-manual/content/reference/embedded-forms/java-objects.md

 # Full Example

-A full example of this feature can be found in the [Camunda BPM Examples Repository](https://github.com/camunda/camunda-bpm-examples/tree/master/usertask/task-form-embedded-serialized-java-object).
+A full example of this feature can be found in the [Camunda Platform Examples Repository](https://github.com/camunda/camunda-bpm-examples/tree/master/usertask/task-form-embedded-serialized-java-object).